Snowfarming in Bessans

 Reusing snow from one winter to the next

-It's no scoop: at the end of winter, snow... melts.
-Unless... you preserve it!
-There's no need to equip yourself with giant refrigerators to make the white gold last.
-A 100% natural, regional material is more than enough: by covering the snow with sawdust, it resists heat and can be preserved for many months.
-This is the "snowfarming" technique, which makes it possible to use snow from one winter to the next, insulating it from the ambient air and summer sun thanks to a clever mixture of sawdust.
+It’s no secret: at the end of winter, snow… melts.
+Unless… we preserve it!
+There’s no need here to invest in giant refrigerators to keep the “white gold” around.
+A 100% natural, locally sourced material is more than enough: by covering the snow with sawdust, it resists heat and can be preserved for many months.
+This is the “snowfarming” technique, which allows snow to be used from one winter to the next by insulating it from the ambient air and the summer sun using a clever mixture of sawdust.

-In Bessans, between January and March 2025, several thousand cubic meters of snow were stored near the biathlon stadium.
-Chosen for its naturally cool, shaded environment and its proximity to the area to be snowed on, this location facilitates snow conservation.
-In early November, if weather conditions are favorable (especially cool temperatures) and after consulting a weather expert, the layer of sawdust is removed.
-The snow can then be spread to form a 3 km loop.
+In Bessans, between January and March, several thousand cubic meters of snow are stored near the biathlon stadium.
+Chosen for its naturally cool, shaded environment and its proximity to the area to be covered with snow, this location facilitates snow preservation.
+In early November, if weather conditions are favorable (particularly cool temperatures) and following the advice of a weather expert, the layer of sawdust is removed.
+The snow can then be spread out to form a 3-kilometer loop.

-Skiers, both amateur and professional, can then rediscover the pleasure of skiing and shooting in the biathlon stadium.
-The French biathlon team will also be training in Bessans in November 2025 to prepare for the Olympic Games .
+Skiers, whether amateurs or professionals, can then enjoy the thrill of skiing and shooting at the biathlon stadium.
+In fact, the French biathlon team held a training camp in Bessans in November 2025 to prepare for the 2026 Milan-Cortina Olympic Games.

 What is snowfarming?